dn00/AmaBay/README.md

 Built with Flask Web Framework

-Most program logic is in the scripts folder.
+Program logic is in the scripts folder.

 | Technologies  | Languages Used | Systems |
 | ------- | ---------------- | ------------|